Fangcang hospital

 Fangcang hospital (方舱医院 (fāngcāng yīyuàn, square-cabin hospital)) refers to a kind of makeshift/mobile field hospitals used during the COVID-19 pandemic in China.

 History and usage

-Such hospitals were intended for large-scale medical isolation and instituted either by establishing rapidly constructed modular/portable buildings, or through the acquisition of indoor space within existing venues and even temporarily renovated gyms and dorms in colleges and universities with enclosed cubicles to assist social distancing.
+Fancang hospitals are temporary hospitals converted from public venues like stadiums in order to provide large scale medical isolation and health care for patients with mild to moderate symptoms of an infectious disease.

 Chinese literature has mentioned the concept of "medical Fangcang" as early as 1989.
 China has constructed fangcang hospitals during the 2008 Sichuan earthquake and 2010 Yushu earthquake.

 COVID-19 pandemic

 In Wuhan, at the onset of the COVID-19 pandemic in January 2020, general medical institutions and the newly expanded pneumonia specialist hospital were overwhelmed by the sudden surge in hospital bed demands by suspected COVID-19 cases.
 Many patients with existing conditions were also turned away, leading to deaths which were otherwise preventable.
 Authorities were criticized by experts and citizens alike.
 Meanwhile, the large number of low-severity cases — almost all are individuals with suspected or mild symptoms — still needed at least a fortnight of isolation (due to the incubation period of SARS-CoV-2).

 Officials decided against home isolation for mild to moderate cases, as home isolation is not always properly complied with and it was difficult to organize medical care and monitoring for those in isolation.
 Furthermore, home isolation could be psychologically taxing on the patients as the patients know that they are putting their family members at risk of infection.
 On the other hand, in-hospital isolation will hold up medical resources and increase the risk of nosocomial exposure.
 Under such circumstances, the principle of centralized low-level care management of non-critical patients was adopted.
 The Government of the People's Republic of China established 16 fangcang hospitals in Wuhan, providing a total of more than 20,000 beds.

 As of March 10, 2020, all patients admitted to the square cabin hospital of Wuhan Wushan Hongshan Stadium were discharged.
 Thus, all 16 fangcang hospitals in Wuhan completed their missions and their cabins were shut down.